xcore/sc_pwm/module_pwm_foc/doc/resources.rst

 Performance
 +++++++++++

 The PWM resolution is 2^n.
 The default value of n is 12, giving a resolution of 4096 steps.
-Accordingly the main loop of the PWM server lasts 4096 xcore reference clock cycles.
+Accordingly the main loop of the PWM server lasts 4096 xCORE reference clock cycles.
 Currently only 276 cycles of processing are required in the main loop, giving 3820 idle cycles.